 The US has committed to continue supporting Somalia and other AMISOM forces by ensuring the militants are flushed out from their safe havens.

-“The desired end state in East Africa is one in which terrorist organisations cannot destabilise Somalia and its neighbouring states nor threaten the interests of the US and its international allies in the region,” the statement by AFRICOM further states.
+“The desired end state in East Africa is one in which terrorist organisations cannot destabilize Somalia and its neighboring states nor threaten the interests of the US and its international allies in the region,” the statement by AFRICOM further states.

 The US Africa Command said it will continue to work with its partners to transfer the responsibility for long-term security in Somalia from the African Union Mission to Somalia (AMISOM) to the Federal Government of Somalia and its member states.